Ski Boat Driver Level 2

 Ski Boat Driver Level 2 is a day-long programme consisting of a theory assessment of boat driving knowledge and a practical assessment of boat handling skills.
-Prior to theory assessment, candidates attend a 2-3 hour tutoring session to develop an understanding of the previously studied subject matter (candidates need to read and be familiar with, the SBD2 manual and Peter White’s ‘Powerboating’ book.
+Prior to theory assessment, candidates attend a 2-3 hour tutoring session to develop an understanding of the previously studied subject matter (candidates need to read and be familiar with, the SBD2 manual)

-Candidates then complete a 30-minute multiple choice exam and a 20-minute multiple choice Inland Waters exam leading to the International Certificate of Competence (ICC).
+Candidates then complete a 30-minute multiple-choice exam and a 20-minute multiple-choice Inland Waters exam for the International Certificate of Competence (ICC).
 The practical assessment consists of a 15-minute familiarisation session (to familiarise with the boat, the site and the assessment procedure) followed by a 10-minute slow manoeuvring skills assessment, and a 15-minute water ski/wakeboard driving assessment.
-For the course manual please visit BWSW Driving Page.

 All candidates must:

-• Be a current member of British Water Ski and Wakeboard aged 16 years or over
+• Be a current member of British Water Ski & Wakeboard, aged 16 years or over

 • Have some experience driving water skiers (under supervision).

 • Read, and be familiar with, the SBD2 Manual

 BWSW Level 1 & 2 Waterski & Wakeboard Coaching Course